mcarreon/secret-components/README.md

   // this also disables value functionality for the dropdown, and moves value tracking to the parent element
   customOptions: (element) or (array),

+  // this field is required if customOptions are supplied and controls the value and text of the select
+  // the variable supplied to this field should be linked to change based on which customOption is clicked
+  customValue: (int) or (string)

   // defaults to true, disable or enable label
   label: (bool),